Commander17X/Tor-custom-build/README.md

-# Tor Custom Build / Tor Aangepaste Versie
+# Tor Custom Build / Tor Aangepaste Versie ###

+##

+IMPORTANT NOTICE!

+THIS CUSTOM BUILD IS BROKEN SO U MAY IMPROVE AND FIX THE CODE YOURSELF!

+##

 [English](#english) | [Nederlands](#nederlands)